fabriba/compliance_manager/README.md

 -   **Attribute Inspection**: Monitor specific attributes (e.g., `battery_level`, `firmware_version`) instead of just the main state.
 -   **Grace Periods**: Delay alerts to avoid false positives (e.g., only alert if a door is open for > 5 minutes).
 This is a Per-Entity grace, not a group grace
 -   **Snooze Management**: Silencing service to ignore specific violations for a set duration (eg: someone is working in the garage, ignore port open for 2 hours).
--   **State Restoration**: All active timers, grace periods, and snoozes persist through Home Assistant restarts.
+-   **Reboot Persistence**: All active timers, grace periods, and snoozes persist through Home Assistant restarts.
--   **Test Mode**: Built-in simulator for stress-testing your compliance logic. (requires tampering with the hardcoded constants in const.py, for developers only)
+-   **Test Mode for developers**: Built-in lab-environment creation and cleanup for testing your compliance logic. (-- requires tampering with the hardcoded constants in const.py: intended for developers only)

 ## Installation